What To Expect

 Fasting is not usually required.
 But again, confirm with your physician before your procedure.

-SCHEDULE YOUR MOHS SKIN CANCER SURGERY AT SUNFLOWER DERMATOLOGY – KANSAS CITY
+SCHEDULE YOUR MOHS SKIN CANCER SURGERY AT EPIPHANY DERMATOLOGY – KANSAS CITY

-Our Board-Certified Physicians, Surgeon, and Pathologist Brian Matthys, DO and Nicholas Rudloff, DO perform Mohs Surgery at Sunflower Dermatology’s Riverside, MO and St. Joseph, MO.
+Our Board-Certified Physicians, Surgeon, and Pathologist Brian Matthys, DO and Nicholas Rudloff, DO perform Mohs Surgery at Epiphany Dermatology’s Riverside, MO and St. Joseph, MO.

 If you have any questions regarding Mohs Micrographic Surgery (MMS) or would like to schedule an initial visit with our Kansas City skin and cancer experts, please contact us: